 Yet the first notification went unnoticed as he continued sprinting with traffic towards ThreeVee, represented on the appscape as a megasize movie theater.

 But before he could get there Cherry received a notification.
-She checked it and stopped in the center of traffic, avatars zipping by or walking around her automatically.
+She checked it and stopped in the center of traffic, hundreds of avatars zipping by or walking around her automatically.

 “Wait, Mario.
 Stop-!” said Cherry.
 But Mario didn’t want to stop in the middle of web traffic, making his proxy traceable.
 He sprinted past Bandcamp’s band camps and through popup ads for channels on VTube, itself a superstructure on the appscape.